 Lego Club is offered every Tuesday from 5 PM – 7 PM at the Delmar Avenue location.
 Children can stop in and build, then their creations will be showcased in our display case for the week.

-Tales for Tails Every second Tuesday at our Johnson Road location and every third Tuesday at our Delmar Avenue location from 6:30 – 7:30 PM.
+Tales for Tails Every second Tuesday of the month at our Johnson Road location from 6:30 – 7:30 PM and every third Tuesday of the month at our Delmar Avenue location from 6:30 – 7:30 PM.
 Kids can come in and practice their reading skills by reading books to certified CHAMP therapy dogs.

 Children’s Digital Library